tims-computer-academy/mongodb/capstone.md

-Great — here is the **cleaned-up version of the Capstone phase**, with **all backup logic removed** and replaced by a short note pointing back to Phase 4.
-This preserves your structure, avoids redundancy, and stays consistent with the table.
-We'll update the summary table and Phase 4 next.

----

 # Phase 6: Capstone

 This final phase turns your MongoDB setup into a **professional, self-sustaining data archive** — secure, automated, and built for the long haul.

 You’ve already built a local, secure, authenticated server.
 Now you’ll learn how to:

-⚙️ Schedule recurring tasks with `cron`
+⚙️ Schedule recurring tasks with `cron`<br>
-📦 Sync encrypted data to other devices or the cloud
+📦 Sync encrypted data to other devices or the cloud<br>
-📡 Get notified when something goes wrong
+📡 Get notified when something goes wrong<br>
-🗃️ Manage long-term data retention
+🗃️ Manage long-term data retention<br>
 📊 Monitor system activity and performance

 > **Note:** Backup creation and encryption were covered in **Phase 4: Local Security**.
 This phase assumes you already generate backups and store them safely.